jon-brandy/hackthebox/Categories/Machines/OpenAdmin/README.md

 - Reviewing apache2 internal configuration (reviewing the virtual host is running as which user --> lead to port forwarding).
 - Password Cracking using john.
 - Port Forwarding (to be able to access internal website).
-- Dropping a webshell on the internal site.
+- Dropping a webshell on the internal site to gain access to joanna user.
+- Cracking SSH Private Key.

 ## STEPS:
 > PORT SCANNNING